Ahsome/NIMA-Notes/Med Notes/Diseases/Respiratory/Lung cancer.md

 ---

+### Pancoast tumor
+Pancoast tumor is a tumor at the **apex of the lung**. it involves the *superior sulcus*, the groove formed b subclavian vessels
+Symptoms include:
+1. Arm adema on affected side
+2. Shoulder pain
+3. Arm paresthesia
+4. Weakness
+5. Horner's syndrome (due to sympathetic nerve copression)
+		1. Miosis
+		2. Ptosis
+		3. Anhidrosis

+---

 > [!Important]
 - Most deadly cancer, second most likely cancer
 - When using CXR, always compare with previous CXR to identify new lesions ^fdb235